 Right click here and save-as to download this episode to your computer.

-Welcome back everyone and Happy New Year!
-It’s new year’s eve as I sit here in the Marketing4Restaurants headquarters and its a glorious sunny day here in Melbourne which is a lot better than it was 2 days ago where we had flash flooding.
-Which was very interesting for us cause we endded up with about a 150 square meter indoor lake which was not exactly what we planned for.
-So, that was quite interesting I know that we are based in Melbourne in Australia and I know we that there was quite a few restaurants too who had issues with servers that night becasue of the fact there was just rain everywhere, it bucketed down.
+James: Welcome back everyone and Happy New Year!
+It’s New Year’s Eve as I sit here in the Marketing4Restaurants headquarters and it’s a glorious sunny day here in Melbourne which is a lot better than it was 2 days ago where we had flash flooding.
+Which was very interesting for us ‘cause we ended up with about a 150-square-meter indoor lake which was not exactly what we planned for.
+So, that was quite interesting I know that we are based in Melbourne in Australia and I know we that there were quite a few restaurants too who had issues with servers that night because of the fact there was just rain everywhere, it bucketed down.
 So, anyway, on with words, how did everyone go with Episode 32?
 (Secret Sauce episode 32: The five levers for Restaurant profitability and five ways that you can change them) Got a lot of really good feedback on that podcast really these are simple levers and I think that is the most important thing with that they’re simple levers which means that they’re really simple for the ear to be able to be utilised sometimes without any budget at all.
 They are the important levers the ones that you can pull without actually spending any money.

 A few little bits of interesting information going about what we’ve been doing at Marketing4Restaurants.
 Super excited for FROLO, the free restaurant online ordering system.
 We have now got some printers out in the market place, so we’ve got restaurants who are getting orders online they’re taking those orders from their own website completely for free and we’ve now got our printers working for them.
 So, I know to get your workflow right in the kitchen a lot of people have really needed printers and now we’ve got them so that’s super exciting.
 We haven’t worked yet how commercially were going do that how were going to sell them.
 We’re looking at that in the early weeks of January.
 Planning on rolling them out fairly aggressively, big thing a lot of people have been waiting for.